-To become a Chartered Accountant in Ontario, a member in good standing of an accounting body outside Canada that has signed a Mutual Recognition Agreement (MRA) with the CICA and the provincial and territorial CA institutes must apply to the Institute to become an Applicant, and must successfully complete Part-1 of the CA Reciprocity Exam (CARE) and the practical experience requirements as prescribed by the Institute’s Council, bylaws and regulations.
+To become a Chartered Professional Accountant in Ontario, a member in good standing of an accounting body outside Canada that has signed a Mutual Recognition Agreement (MRA) with the CICA and the provincial and territorial CPA/CA institutes must apply to become an Applicant, and must successfully complete Part-1 of the CA Reciprocity Exam (CARE) and the practical experience requirements as prescribed by CPA Ontario’s Council, bylaws and regulations.

-The successful completion of Part-1 of the CARE by an Applicant is required in order to qualify for admission to membership in the Institute, to use the Chartered Accountant designation and CA initials in Ontario, and to hold out to be or to offer services as a Chartered Accountant in Ontario.
+The successful completion of Part-1 of the CARE by an Applicant is required in order to qualify for admission to membership in CPA Ontario, to use the Chartered Professional Accountant designation and CPA initials in Ontario, and to hold out to be or to offer services as a Chartered Professional Accountant in Ontario.

-Intending to Practise Public Accounting Following Admission to Membership in the Ontario Institute?
+Intending to Practise Public Accounting Following Admission to Membership with CPA Ontario?

-Anyone who intends to practise public accounting following admission to membership in the Institute is required to have a licence issued by the Institute if he or she is the lead engagement person responsible for signing a statement or report when:
+Anyone who intends to practise public accounting following admission to membership with CPA Ontario is required to have a licence issued by CPA Ontario if he or she is the lead engagement person responsible for signing a statement or report when: